hydroaggie/group_handbook/README.md

 # Group Handbook

-An handbook for CIHG at USU.
+A Handbook for SCI-Hy Group at USU.

 ## Usage